pkErbynn/GasPump-Model-Driven-EFSM-Architecture/README.md

 # Gas Pump System Architecture Design and Implementation

 ## Goal:
 The goal of this project is to design and implement two different gas pump components (GP-1 and GP-2) using the Model-Driven Architecture (MDA) framework.
-The core design is built upon an Extended Finite State Machine (EFSM) model and Object-Oriented (OO) design patterns to capture the behavior of both gas pump components in a generalized, decoupled structure.
+The core design is built upon an **Extended Finite State Machine (EFSM)** model and **Object-Oriented (OO) design patterns** to capture the behavior of both gas pump components in a generalized, decoupled structure.

 The project is divided into two phases:
-1. MDA-EFSM Design – Designing the behavior of GP components using a unified Extended Finite State Machine (EFSM) model.
+1.	**MDA-EFSM Design** – Designing the behavior of GP components using a unified Extended Finite State Machine (EFSM) model.
    - to capture the generalized behavior of both gas pump components, separating system behavior from implementation specifics, allowing scalability and flexibility.
-2. Design & Implementation – Applying OO design principles to implement the GP components based on the EFSM model using design patterns.
+2.	**Design & Implementation** – Applying OO design principles to implement the GP components based on the EFSM model using design patterns.
     -  to ensure modularity, flexibility, and scalability using
-      - State Pattern – Manages the gas pump’s state transitions (e.g., Idle, Active, Pumping, Stopped).
+      - **State Pattern** – Manages the gas pump’s state transitions (e.g., Idle, Active, Pumping, Stopped).
-      - Strategy Pattern – Encapsulates various fuel types and payment methods, allowing interchangeable strategies.
+      - **Strategy Pattern** – Encapsulates various fuel types and payment methods, allowing interchangeable strategies.
-      - Abstract Factory Pattern – Creates families of related objects (GP-1 and GP-2 components) without specifying concrete classes.
+      - **Abstract Factory Pattern** – Creates families of related objects (GP-1 and GP-2 components) without specifying concrete classes.

-## Project Components
+## Project Components:

 ### Gas Pump 1 (GP-1)

-GP-1 gas pump supports both cash and credit card payments.
+- GP-1 gas pump supports **both cash and credit card payments.**

 ![class_diagram](./Project%20Description/gp1.png)